matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 ## L2 counter

-Now that we have the L1 governance contract address, we proceed with deploying the counter contract on L2.
+Now that we have the L1 governance contract address, let's proceed with deploying the counter contract on L2.

 The counter contract consists of the following code: